plotly/plotly.py/contributing.md

 - [the `plotly.graph_objects` module](https://plotly.com/python/graph-objects/) (usually imported as `go`)
   is [generated from the Plotly.js schema](https://plotly.com/python/figure-structure/),
   so changes to be made in this package need to be [contributed to Plotly.js](https://github.com/plotly/plotly.js) or to the `codegen` system in `packages/python/plotly/codegen`.
 Most of the codegen code concerns the generation of docstrings from the schema JSON in Plotly.js.
 Traces and
   Layout classes have a direct correspondence with their Javascript counterpart.
-Additional helper methods are defined there for the `Figure` object, such as `update_layout`, `add_trace`, etc.
+Higher-level methods that work on on figures regardless of the current schema (e.g., `BaseFigure.for_each_trace`) are defined in `packages/python/plotly/plotly/basedatatypes.py`.
+Additional helper methods are defined there for the `Figure` object, such as
+  `update_layout`, `add_trace`, etc.

 - [the `plotly.express` module](https://plotly.com/python/plotly-express/) (usually imported as `px`) is a high-level functional API that uses `graph_objects` under the hood.
 Its code is in `packages/python/plotly/express`.
   Plotly Express functions
   are designed to be highly consistent with each other, and to do *as little computation in Python as possible*, generally concerning themselves with formatting data and creating